-A: Yes, in fact there are there has been a pilot study in patients with PWS which was conducted at UC Irvine Medical Center.
-And in that study DCCR showed significant improvements in hyperphagia, significant decreases and body fat mass and waist circumference, consistent with the loss of visceral fat, and also a significant increase in lean body mass, this is based on DEXA scanning.
-A number of posters and presentations have been done at national and international conferences that describe the safety and potential effectiveness of dccr in patients with PWS and a number of these are available on our website at www.soleno.life.
+A: Yes in fact there has been a pilot study in patients with PWS which was conducted at UC Irvine Medical Center.
+And in that study DCCR showed significant improvements in hyperphagia, significant decreases in body fat mass and waist circumference, consistent with a loss of visceral fat, and also a significant increase in lean body mass, this is based on DEXA scanning.
+A number of posters and presentations have been done at national and international conferences that describe the safety and potential effectiveness of DCCR in patients with PWS and a number of these are available on our website which is www.soleno.life.

-Q: How have subjects been doing so far in this study?
-Have you seen any improvements?
+Q: Perhaps you could tell us, how have subjects been doing so far in this study?
+Have you seen any improvement?

-A: As we noted earlier the ongoing Destiny PWS study is a double-blind placebo-controlled study with a third of patients receiving placebo.
-We do not know which patients are on DCCR and which are on placebo so we are not really able to say whether improvements have been seen or not at this time.
+A: So as we noted earlier, the ongoing DESTINY PWS study is a double-blind, placebo-controlled study, with a third of patients receiving placebo.
+We do not know which patients are on DCCR and which ones are on placebo, so we are not really able to say whether improvement has been seen or not at this time.
+I’m afraid.

 Q: What side effects might participants need to be watching for?